sumanndass/Bank-Operations-Analysis/README.md

      		end
      end
      ```
-  9. The daily maximum cash withdrawal limit is Rs.100,000/-, and any excess will result in a 1% of debit charge of transaction amount.
+  8. The monthly transaction limit should be less than 5, and if it exceeds Rs.
+50/= will be debited.
       ```sql
       create trigger tg_monthly_tran
       on transaction_table